 Welcome Tea at Luz Houses in Fatima, Portugal

 Sometimes when you enter a room you immediately feel at home.
 This was the feeling that I had when I entered the common room for our welcome tea at Luz Houses in Portugal.
 They had the tea service ready for us as we arrived.
 Jasmine tea with freshly baked biscotti awaited us.
 The cutest things were the heart-shaped natural sugar cubes.
 Is it any wonder that I’m eagerly awaiting my next trip to Portugal?

 Tumblewood Teas in Montana

 When a woman calls you and says she heard you would be in town and would you like to try her teas, you just say yes, please!
 This is exactly how I first became acquainted with Riza Gilpin and Laurie Rennie, the owners of Tumblewood Teas.
 Little did I know that these gals were producing some unique and interesting tea blends in the tiny town of Big Timber, Montana (population 1,641).

-We had a two-hour tea tasting with them late one night that was wonderful.
+We had a two-hour tea tasting with them late one night which was wonderful.